ben-cook/FERNtree/README.md

 # Ferntree

-Ferntree is a personal CRM targeted towards freelancers looking to manage their clients.
+Ferntree is a personal CRM targeted towards a general user looking to manage their contacts.
 Ferntree was made as part of COMP30022 IT Project @ Unimelb.

 ## Documentation